coltorapps/builder/apps/docs/src/app/page.md

 ---

+## Live Example

+A simple example of what can be accomplished with Basebuilder.

+{% basic-form-builder /%}

+---

 ## Intro

 Basebuilder is a versatile TypeScript SDK designed for crafting custom form builders and much more.
 You can also develop website builders, dashboard builders, and any other builders you envision.